-Use these ESL writing prompts to help your English-as-a-Second-Language learners develop their writing skills, stretch their imaginations, and reflect on key concepts.
+Here you will find fun ESL writing prompts to help your English-as-a-Second-Language learners develop writing skills, practice vocabulary, stretch their imaginations, and reflect on key concepts.

 These esl writing prompts will even motivate your most reluctant writers to begin moving that pencil!

 ESL Writing Prompts

 Use the following ESL writing prompts to help students tap into their imaginative side.

 1. Create a humorous story about a sea turtle who learns how to sing from a beach-goer.